Carlos Lemos (fighter): Early life

 Carlos Lemos Jr. was born on 9 April 1978 in Rio de Janeiro, Brazil.
 He started taekwondo at the age of three, progressing to judo at ten.
 He began training Brazilian jiu-jitsu at the age of 14.

 Recent competitive achievements

 Since his last documented world title in 2018, Carlos Lemos Jr., known as "Escorrega," has continued to leave a mark on the Brazilian jiu-jitsu (BJJ) competitive scene.
 As a 5th-degree black belt under Master Carlos Gracie Jr., he has remained active in the masters divisions of major tournaments.
-In recent years, Lemos has competed in the International Brazilian Jiu-Jitsu Federation (IBJJF) events, including the Chicago International Open, where he has secured medals in both his weight class and the absolute division, showcasing his enduring skill and adaptability.His competitive spirit remains a testament to his lifelong dedication to the sport, even as he balances his roles as a coach and academy leader.
+In recent years, Lemos has competed in the International Brazilian Jiu-Jitsu Federation (IBJJF) events, including the Chicago International Open, where he secured medals in both his weight class and the absolute division, showcasing his skill and adaptability.
+His competitive spirit remains a testament to his lifelong dedication to the sport, even as he balances his roles as a coach and academy leader.